 But now I am really into travel stories, food memoirs, and for something completely out of left field, really sarcastic humorous authors.
 If you are looking to buy something to read maybe my favorite books will inspire you.

 MY TOP TEN BOOKS ABOUT TRAVEL AND FOOD

 SHARK’S FIN AND SICHUAN PEPPER: A SWEET-SOUR MEMOIR OF EATING IN CHINA by Fuchsia Dunlop

 So, yeah, China is a bit of a theme on this list.
 My trip there in 2017 really influenced me a lot.
 This book is the memoir of an Englishwoman who ended up going back to China many times to learn what real Chinese cooking and eating is all about.
 She wrote many books about various Chinese regional cuisines.
 Many Chinese cooks say she is the only non-Chinese cookbook author who really gets the food there.
 This book tells the story of how she first went to China and started exploring the food, up to where she is now in life.
 It is my favorite book of the year.

 THE SEX LIVES OF CANNIBALS: ADRIFT IN THE EQUATORIAL PACIFIC by J. Maarten Troost

 Just awesome title!
 But there is no sex in the book.
 This is the true story of J and his wife going off to a super ultra-remote atoll called Kiribati in the Pacific for two years because she landed a job there.
 And he is the pretty husband in tow without a job, left to fend for meals, caring for their home, and learning to navigate a culture that no one from a modern world can wrap their minds around.
 Maarten’s writing style is hilarious and sarcastic in tow.
-Hands down my number 2 book of 2018.
+Hands down my number 2 book.

 SALT: A WORLD HISTORY by Mark Kurlansky